Rangga11268/CRUD-manajemenAPP-pegawai-simple/README.md

+Of course, I can help you with that.
+Here is the edited version of your `README.md` with a new "Screenshots" section and a corrected project link.

 # Manajemen App Pegawai Simple

 Aplikasi manajemen pegawai sederhana yang dibuat menggunakan Laravel.
 Aplikasi ini memungkinkan pengguna untuk melakukan operasi CRUD (Create, Read, Update, Delete) pada data pegawai, jabatan, dan pengguna.